 - Know your trail.
 Use a map and a compass when hiking in back country.

 - You must carry water.
 Hydrate your body the night before.
 No alcohol; alcohol speeds up dehydration.
 Carry as much drinking water as you can.
 Rule of thumb: you will need at least one quart of water for every hour of hiking.
 Drinking when you are thirsty is too late.
 When half of your water is gone, turn around and head back.

 - Assume all snakes are dangerous.
-Pay attention when to where you step and where you place your hands.
+Pay attention to where you step and place your hands.
 Let the snake go its way.
 Do not harm or handle snakes.